Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "We’re glamorous, highbrow gals."
 Xiù cuddled her from behind and nipped the back of her neck.
 "Allegedly."

-"...Yeah…"
+"...Yeah..."

 Xiù squeezed her tighter.
 "What’s on your mind?"

-"Just… All this extra energy Julian’s had lately, and the Crue-D and stuff… "Al ran her hands up and placed them over Xiù’s "...I’m scared for him.
+"Just...
+All this extra energy Julian’s had lately, and the Crue-D and stuff...
+"Al ran her hands up and placed them over Xiù’s "...I’m scared for him.
 And for our babies."

 "Your mom’s not *that* bad of a babysitter."

 Allison begrudged her an amused snort.
 "Shut up, that’s not what I mean."

 "I know what you mean.
-But… come here."
+But... come here."
 Xiù led her to the window, and gestured downwards.
 They were play-wrestling in the very specific flip-over-shoulder, boisterous-living-junglegym way that dads the world over somehow all learned to do. "...Tell me he’s anything other than an *amazing* dad."

 "...I mean, I think he is.
 But I don’t exactly have a lotta good dads to compare him to."